webdriverio/webdriverio/website/docs/Capabilities.md

 ##### `binary`

 Path to a custom driver binary.
 If set WebdriverIO won't attempt to download a driver but will use the one provided by this path.
-Make sure the driver is compatible with the driver you are using.
+Make sure the driver is compatible with the browser you are using.

 Type: `string`